• Skip to primary navigation

 Overall, it is safe to say that traditional off-grid communication options were unreliable and inconsistent at best.
 People used these simple methods for centuries because that was the best they had at the time.

-Nowadays, as new off-grid communication methods continue to be invented and innovated upon, it has become clear that certain requirements are essential to consider when choosing your method.
+Nowadays, as new off-grid communication methods continue to be invented and innovated, it has become clear that specific requirements are essential to consider when choosing your method.
 Reliability should be at the top of any off grid homesteader's wish list, but there are a few other things you need to consider as well.

 Range